huggingface/blog/text-to-video.md

 </div>

 Apart from using demos to experiment with pretrained text-to-video models, you can also use the [Tune-a-Video training demo](https://huggingface.co/spaces/Tune-A-Video-library/Tune-A-Video-Training-UI) to fine-tune an existing text-to-image model with your own text-video pair.
-To try it out, upload a video of your choosing and enter a text prompt that describes the video.
-Once the training is done, you can upload it to the Hub under  Tune-a-Video community or your own username either publicly or privately.
+To try it out, upload a video and enter a text prompt that describes the video.
+Once the training is done, you can upload it to the Hub under the Tune-a-Video community or your own username, publicly or privately.
 Once the training is done, simply head over to the *Run* tab of the demo to generate videos from any text prompt.

 <div class="hidden xl:block">
 <div style="display: flex; flex-direction: column; align-items: center;">